larsGroennegaard/reporting-demo-app/ai_context/config_rules.md

     }
   ]
 }

-QUESTION
-how much newbiz and pipeline have we received from people viewing the pricing page last quarter ANSWER
+QUESTIONhow much newbiz and pipeline have we received from people viewing the pricing page last quarter{
-{
   "reportArchetype": "engagement_analysis",
   "reportFocus": "time_series",
   "timePeriod": "last_quarter",